SmarterApp/SB_BIRT/irp/doc/req/SecureBrowserFunctionalRequirements.md

 	* _User Stories_:
 		* The student begins a test and attempts to switch to an unauthorized application to look for the answer.
 This would violate test construct and security.
 This scenario should be blocked.
 1. F36.
 The secure browser shall be able to get device info.
+	* _Rationale_: Device info provides application with the ability to identify software/hardware version of the machine.
+Keeping track of device info allows for troubleshooting machine-specific/operating system specific issues.
+	* _User Stories_:
+		* The student takes a test on a particular device and experiences random timeout problems not experienced by other students.
+The student's device info can be used to identify and troubleshoot the issue.
 1. F37.
 The secure browser shall be able to lock down the environment.
+   * _Rationale_: It's crucial for the browser to prevent the user from browsing to an unauthorized site, since test-related information may be obtained and/or shared with others at that site.
+Locking down student environment will prevent student from accessing different application like internet browser or Skype to make calls during test session.
+   * _User Stories_:
+		* Student uses internet browser to look for an answer during test session running in secure browser.
+This would violate test construct and security.
+This scenario should be blocked.
 1. F38.
 The secure browser shall be able to check if environment is secure for testing.
+   * _Rationale_: It's crucial for the browser to prevent the user from browsing to an unauthorized site, since test-related information may be obtained and/or shared with others at that site.
+Locking down student environment will prevent student from accessing different application like internet browser or Skype to make calls during test session.
+	* _User Stories_:
+		* The student uses secure browser for the Test Delivery System, while running other applications searching the internet for answers.
+This API provides the capability to determine environment is secure, and if not blocks user from taking a test.
 1. F46.
 The secure browser may be able to get the status of a particular browser capability (optional).
 1. F47.
 The secure browser may be able to set the status of a particular browser capability (optional).